signupsoftware/TEMP-Docs-BC/docs/user-manual/11-technical/4-generic-blob-storage.md

 Go to: ***ExFlow Setup --> Actions --> Functions --> Blob Storage Mgmt*** (--> Storage Setup)

 Setup for Blob Storage is based on the Interface defined towards the Storage Implementation.
 The Blob Storage Setup is generic and general.
 It contains a few generic text fields such as Code, Description and Blob Source.

-Setup for Blob Storage is based on the Interface defined towards the Storage Implementation.
-The Blob Storage Setup is generic and general.
-It does not contain any generic implementation specific field other than Description and Storage Type.

 The implementation will run its own setup against its own tables as needed.
 As the implementation may require OAuth or some other type of authentication, it is up to the implementation to implement that.
 An implementation of the interface may choose to save all configuration parameters within Isolated Storage.